 In 1914, the percentage of non-Muslims in modern-day Turkey was 19.1%.

-As of 2023, the Çanakkale 1915 Bridge on the Dardanelles strait is the longest suspension bridge in the world.
+The Çanakkale 1915 Bridge on the Dardanelles strait is the longest suspension bridge in the world.

 In 1919, the occupation of İzmir by the Allies in the aftermath of World War I initiated the Turkish National Movement.

-In April 1920, the Turkish Provisional Government in Ankara declared itself the legitimate government of the country.
+On 23 April 1920, the Turkish Provisional Government in Ankara declared itself the legitimate government of the country.

 In 1920, the Turkish War of Independence was waged with the aim of revoking the terms of the Treaty of Sèvres.

-In October 1922, the military advance and diplomatic success of the Ankara Government resulted in the signing of the Armistice of Mudanya.
+On 11 October 1922, the military advance and diplomatic success of the Ankara Government resulted in the signing of the Armistice of Mudanya.

-In October 1923, the Republic of Turkey was proclaimed, modeled on the reforms initiated by Mustafa Kemal Atatürk.
+In October 1923, the Republic of Turkey was proclaimed, modeled on reforms initiated by Mustafa Kemal Atatürk.

 After the proclamation of the republic in 1923, Atatürk instituted reforms such as the language reform and alphabet reform.

-Between 1921 and 1923, the Armenian, Greek, French, and British armies had been expelled.
+In 1923, the Armenian, Greek, French, and British armies had been expelled.

 In 1925, Atatürk's reforms caused discontent in some Kurdish and Zaza tribes leading to the Sheikh Said rebellion.